Jim Harbaugh: Coaching career

-Western Kentucky assistant (1994–2001)
+Western Kentucky

 During his final eight seasons in the NFL (1994–2001), Harbaugh was an NCAA-certified unpaid assistant coach under his father Jack Harbaugh at Western Kentucky University (WKU).
 Serving as an offensive consultant, he scouted and recruited high school student-athletes throughout several states including Florida, Indiana and Illinois.
 He was involved in recruiting 17 players on WKU's 2002 Division I-AA national champion team.
 His father was a football coach for 18 years, including 14 years as head coach at WKU.

-Oakland Raiders assistant (2002–2003)
+Oakland Raiders

 Harbaugh was quarterback coach for the Oakland Raiders in 2002 and 2003 under Bill Callahan.
 During his tenure with the Raiders, Harbaugh coached starting quarterback Rich Gannon, who led the Raiders' run to Super Bowl XXXVII, won the 2002 AP NFL MVP award, and was selected to the 2003 Pro Bowl after the 2002 season.
 Other Raiders quarterbacks coached by Harbaugh include Rick Mirer, Tee Martin, Marques Tuiasosopo, and Rob Johnson.

-University of San Diego (2004–2006)
+San Diego

 Prior to the 2004 season, Harbaugh was named head football coach at the University of San Diego.
-In his first year, he directed the Toreros to an overall mark of 7–4, including 5 straight wins to end the season.
+In his first year, he directed the Toreros to an overall mark of 7–4, including five straight wins to end the season.
 The following year, the team improved to 11–1 and won the 2005 Pioneer Football League championship.
 In 2006, USD again went 11–1, winning their second consecutive Pioneer League title in the process.